Frequently Asked Questions

 I want to get into a language class, but that particular section is full.
 What should I do?

-For all undergraduate classes, you should contact Monika Losagio of the Department of French and Italian, who will assist you in contacting the appropriate person for securing a permission slip.
+For French 0001-0004 or Italian 0001-0004 courses, please contact the Language Program Coordinators (Brett Wells for French, Lorraine Denman for Italian) regarding permissions.
+For all other undergraduate classes, you should contact the Directors of Undergraduate Studies in the respective program (Francesca Savoia for Italian, Brett Wells or John Walsh for French) within the Department of French and Italian, who will assist you in contacting the appropriate person for securing a permission slip.

 I am a graduate student at Pitt in a different department, and